 It's tempting to push down on plump, juicy burgers to make them cook faster, but you'll squeeze out all the juicy goodness!
 All good things take time, and a great burger is one of them.

-Take the guesswork out of it and use an instant read thermometer.
-Yes, you can do the finger test to determine doneness, but the thermometer will make you 100 percent sure you cooked the meat to the exact temperature you want.
+Take the guesswork out of it and use an instant-read thermometer.
+Yes, you can do the finger test to determine doneness, but the thermometer will make you 100 percent sure you cooked the meat to the exact internal temperature you want.

 8. Let it Rest

-The most important thing you can do to create juicy steaks, burgers, and chicken is to let it rest.
+The most important thing you can do to create juicy steaks, burgers, and boneless or bone-in chicken is to let it rest.
 5 minutes is enough time for most grilled food, with up to 15 minutes for large roasts or birds.

 This allows the juices to redistribute within the meat instead of spilling out onto the cutting board.